YoungMW/infiltratetheufo/README.md

   <a name="highscore"></a>
 ## 11. Highscore System
 <p>The highscore system is used to track the Player's score.
-This is done by tracking the vertical offset or scrollOffsetY "travelled".
+This is done by tracking the vertical offset or scrollOffsetY "travelled" by the Player and appended onto the HTML for display.

   ```
   let highscore = scrollOffsetY;